poproar/poproar.github.com/moving2jekyll/readme.md

 Well I followed an example of provision script and added my custom box settings. booted up and ran jekyll new so here i go...

+Found an old sitemap plan

+Home			-Why
+News			-What
+Bio			-Who
+	About
+Arts			-How
+	Music
+	Gallery
+	Blog
+Calendar		-When
+	Hosting
+	Attending
+	Planning
+Press
+Contact			-Where

+follow